mailtolocom/WebAccessibilizer/readme.md

 ### the textbox of the date of creation

-This field doesn't allow modification.
+This field doesn't allow modifications.

-### the reference of the element of the page to customize
+### the textbox referencing the element of the page to customize

 In this field you will have the reference of the dom element the action of the parameter should be executed.
 You will notice that the referencement system look like the one in the css.